bugobliterator/BUAGI/README.md

          sudo apt-get update
          sudo apt-get install sshpass
+* Change directory to BUAGI/build folder then

+         sudo ant run

+* You should see a arduino window open up.
+To access the arduino executable change directory to BUAGI/build/linux/work.
+And run arduino executable with elevated privileges.

 ###Running An Example
 * Open BUAGI executable by opening the folder in elevated Privileges mode.